F01

 }

-if-else to switch-case
+if-else vs. switch-case

 Original if-else if-else: